Colourings of Uniform Group Divisible Designs and Maximum Packings: Introduction

 A {\em weak colouring} of a design is a colouring that satisfies $f(x)\neq f(y)$ for all blocks $B\in \cB$ and some pair $x,y\in B$; that is, no block is monochromatic.
 A block design that can be weakly coloured with $c$ colours is called {\em weakly $c$-colourable}.
 A design ${\cal D}$ that is weakly $c$-colourable, but not weakly $(c-1)$-colourable is said to have {\em (weak) chromatic number} $\chi(\cD) = c$, or sometimes $\chi=c$.
+If $\mathcal{D}$ has chromatic number $c$, then it is called {\em $c$-chromatic.}